Classification data preparation

 Before the training can start, you need to upload all the necessary ingredients to start the training job.
 For this example, we will focus on classifying customer service requests into categories to streamline the support workflows in an imaginary banking system.
 To train a model for this purpose, we will need the following:

-Task description
+Job description

-Describes the task you expect the model to perform; you can think of it as an LLM prompt that would help the model solve your task.
+Describes the work you expect the model to perform; you can think of it as an LLM prompt that would help the model solve your task.
 In practice for a classification problem, we expect two components:

 task_description

-field that describes the main taskclasses_description
+describes the main taskclasses_description

-Test/Train data
+Test/train data

 ,answer

-JSON format
+JSONL format

 CSV format